 To avoid having to change each agent by hand, they are located by an 'utility' agent '@attributes_agents_frequency' with this query:

 An action sets priority for the matches found (which here will be agents):

-Although the Hypertext Status dialog will tell you how many agents you have, you may be you're not sure where they are in your TBX.
+Although the Agents & Rules Inspector tab will tell you how many agents you have, you may be sure where they are in your TBX.
 An agent can help using this query:

 If your agents are more scattered in the TBX consider using a user set/attribute to flag agents so an agent may easily find them. however location based queries (as above) are more efficient, for reason discussed further below.